 and the Kellstadt Graduate School of Business

 .
 He was appointed dean in 2006 after serving for nine years as the Ledger & Quill director of the School of Accountancy & Management Information Systems, which is part of the business school.
-During his deanship, the college has earned high rankings for its academic quality, launched the School of Hospitality Leadership, elevated the real estate program to a department and added an MBA degree program in Taiwan.
+During his deanship, the college was renamed for distinguished alumnus Richard H. Driehaus, celebrated a centennial, earned high rankings for its academic quality, launched the School of Hospitality Leadership and elevated the real estate program to a department.

 In his previous position as head of DePaul’s accountancy school, one of the largest and most-respected accounting programs in the country, he successfully implemented curricular enhancements in response to changing accountancy industry education requirements, strengthened the school's relationships with prominent accounting firms and oversaw a sharp increase in undergraduate enrollment.
 He also helped build the school's extensive and active alumni network through his work with Ledger & Quill, the 1,500-member School of Accountancy alumni association.
 L&Q sponsors annual student scholarships, distinguished professor awards and other needed support for the school.